mshafiee/astrology.ir/content/en/ephemeris/korea_republic_of/daejeon/thursday.md

   - Ephemeris
   - Korea, Republic of
   - Daejeon
-description: 🗓 Thursday, 28 Apr 2022
+description: 🗓 Thursday, 05 May 2022

 toc: false
 ---